 What is TFM-Explorer?

-TFM-Explorer (Transcription Factor Matrix Explorer) is a program for analysing regulatory regions of eukaryotic genomes.
+TFM-Explorer (Transcription Factor Matrix Explorer) is a program for analysing regulatory regions in eukaryotic genomes.

-It takes a set of coregulated gene sequences, and search for locally overrepresented transcription factor biding sites.
+It takes a set of coregulated gene sequences, and searches for locally overrepresented transcription factor binding sites.

 The algorithm proceeds in two steps:

 - scans sequences for detecting all potential transcription factor binding sites, using weight matrices from JASPAR or TRANSFAC (disclaimer)

 - extracts significant clusters (region of the input sequences associated with a factor) by calculating a score function.

 The method takes advantage of spatial conservation in the sequences and

 TFM-Explorer allows also to visualize the result clusters and their putative transcription factor binding sites on the input sequences, and to search for cis-regulatory modules.